 What it takes to design or build something which connects emotionally, which people would like to use and keep on their phone.
-Project Fly is on the similar lines where it tries to connect with users emotionally, and it tries to uncover the user's another side.
+Project Fly is on similar lines where it tries to connect with users emotionally, and it tries to uncover the user's other side.

 I decided not only to lead but also design Project Fly because travel is one of my favourite domain, and as a traveller, I connect to this domain very well.

 On this project, I collaborated with one other designer, market researcher and 1 Product manager and a Business analyst.

 Pen & Paper, Google Forms, Figma

 A travel startup that wants to go beyond just flight or hotel bookings.
 Fly wanted users to come to the app not only when they want to travel but in their free time.
 Fly aims to provide a motivation-based immersive experience and gain a significant competitive advantage in the travel domain.

 Fly believes that by taking account of motivation-based thinking to tailor offers to meet user's complex needs, the industry can foster longer loyalty amongst explorers and more effective conversion for Fly.

 People who are interested in adventure travel and wants a seamless booking experience.

 The travel industry has tended towards fragmentation.
 Operating in silos may serve the sector, but it’s not an approach that always best helps the customer, especially when trends indicate that users are increasingly searching for a ‘rounder’, more connected and seamless experience.
 For the travel industry, this means supporting travellers at all stages of their journey, from dreaming to arrival at their destination.